Chiropractic

-There is not sufficient data to establish the safety of chiropractic manipulations.
+There are not sufficient data to establish the safety of chiropractic manipulations.
 It is frequently associated with mild to moderate adverse effects, with serious or fatal complications in rare cases.
 There is controversy regarding the degree of risk of vertebral artery dissection, which can lead to stroke and death, from cervical manipulation.
 Several deaths have been associated with this technique and it has been suggested that the relationship is causative, a claim which is disputed by many chiropractors.

 Chiropractic is based on several pseudoscientific ideas.
 Spiritualist D. D. Palmer founded chiropractic in the 1890s, claiming that he had received it from "the other world", from a doctor who had died 50 years previously.
 Throughout its history, chiropractic has been controversial.
 Its foundation is at odds with evidence-based medicine, and is underpinned by pseudoscientific ideas such as vertebral subluxation and Innate Intelligence.
 Despite the overwhelming evidence that vaccination is an effective public health intervention, there are significant disagreements among chiropractors over the subject, which has led to negative impacts on both public vaccination and mainstream acceptance of chiropractic.
 The American Medical Association called chiropractic an "unscientific cult" in 1966 and boycotted it until losing an antitrust case in 1987.
 Chiropractic has had a strong political base and sustained demand for services.
-In the last decades of the twentieth century, it gained more legitimacy and greater acceptance among conventional physicians and health plans in the United States.
-During the COVID-19 pandemic, chiropractic professional associations advised chiropractors to adhere to CDC, WHO, and local health department guidance.
-Despite these recommendations, a small but vocal and influential number of chiropractors spread vaccine misinformation.
+In the late 20th century, it gained more legitimacy and greater acceptance among conventional physicians and health plans in the United States.
+Anti-vaccinationism is prevalent within chiropractic, and a significant number of chiropracters spread vaccine misinformation.